TobiasFranek/webuntis/docs/BasicUsage/Configuration.md

     ]
 ```

-if you want to change the path schme, for example if your domain is not webuntis.com you can use this config.
+if you want to change the path scheme, for example if your domain is not webuntis.com you can use this config.
 The keywords {school} and {server} will be replaced with the server name and school, you can also leave them out if you don't have such a thing.
 In summary you can build your own domain/url.

 ```php
  'default' => [